AlecGMcNamara/DualAxisLevel/README.md

 # DualAxisLevel
-ESP8266 project using MPU6050 to measure vertical and horizontal axis and display the readings on a mobile phone.
+ESP8266 project using MPU6050 to measure vertical and horizontal axis and display the readings on a mobile phone browser.
 Designed for the installation of a insulated glass production line at 6 degrees inclination.
-The box is made on a 3d printer and the cad files are included.
+The enclosure is made on a 3d printer and the cad files are included.

 The box hangs on top of a glass on the production line and has 3mm air float spacer built in.